magicalbrad/cincyfcm/README.md

       key: Lastname (Used to sort members in the menu)
       title: Your Name (Text appearing in the menu)
       parent: Members (Controls where the page appers in the menu.
 Must be set to "Members.")

+The text following the front matter is displayed as the the contents of the page, and is in [Markdown format](https://www.markdownguide.org/cheat-sheet/).

 If you're technically inclined, you can do a pull request to add or change your page.
 Otherwise, just contact me with the requested changes and I'll take care of it.